astra-4/mingos/README.md

 - use https://astra-4.github.io/mingos/
 - OR clone

+credits: gud_doodle on instagram for the cat pfp on the welcome page :>

 did this for stardance hackclub, at the time i was still figuring out devlogs so i just decided to save them as separate files o.o